NayakwadiS/mftool/README.md

 Introduction
 ============
 mftool is a library for collecting real time Mutual Funds data in India.
 It can be used in various types of projects which requires getting live quotes for a given scheme or build large data sets for further data analytics.
-The accuracy of data is only as correct as provided on amfiindia

-Main Features
+Features
 =============

 * Getting last updated quotes for Mutual fund scheme using scheme codes.